bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+-forEach mutates the array while map inherently makes a new array
 2. What is the difference between a function and a method?
+-A method is a function within an object.
 3. What is closure?
+-When a fucntion has access to a variable defind outside of its scope.
 4. Describe the four rules of the 'this' keyword.
+-window binding - if invoked in the global variable, this will be bound to the window/console object.

+New binding - when new is called, properties next to the this keyword in the constructor function (which represents an object) is bound to the new object being constructed.

+Implicit binding - the this is bound to the left of the dot when it is called.
+The object before the dot is this’ context

+Explicit binding - when the call or apply is used, whatever is being passed in will bind the this keyword to that.
+As if you are literally dragging them together.
 5. Why do we need super() in an extended class?
+-super() on an extended class allows you to employ the this. keyword on additional unique attributes you will be assigning to your subclass.
 ## Project Set up

 Follow these steps to set up and work on your project: